 - In the bowl of a food processor, add flours, sugar, salt and pulse to combine.
 Using the pulse function, add olive oil one tablespoon at a time, pulsing a few times after each addition, until mixture becomes crumbly and coarse.

 - Now do the same with the ice water, adding 4 tablespoons of the ice water and continue to pulse until large clumps of dough form and no powdery bits remain, about 5 seconds.
 Add the remaining 2 tablespoons of water only if the dough still seems to be dry and is not clumping together.
 Again, only 1 tablespoon at a time and pulse a few times after each addition.
 This is a soft dough, it will not form a ball, but should stick together in small bits when you press some together with your fingers.
-(At this point, you could store dough, covered tightly in plastic wrap, in the refrigerator for 2 or freezer for 4 weeks)
+(At this point, you could store dough, covered tightly in plastic wrap, in the refrigerator for 2 days or freezer for up to 4 weeks)

 - Dump dough into a 9-in tart pan with a removable bottom.
 Using your fingers push dough evenly over bottom and up the sides of the pan.
 Cover with plastic wrap.
 If needed, smooth the dough through the plastic wrap to even out any bumps.
 Place tart shell on a baking tray and freeze until firm, about 30 minutes.Preheat oven to 375.